namvnngu/namvnngu.github.io/drafts/writing.md

 description: command
 ```

-- The `description` should be short and sweet.
+- `description` should be short and sweet.
-- The `command` is a command which will be copied or executed.
+- `command` is a command which will be copied or executed.
 It may optionally
 contain placeholders.
   - Placeholders are written in a format `<placeholder>`.